 French inspired cheese board for entertaining

 When we’re talking cheese it doesn’t get any better than cheese from France — what everyone says about French cheese is true – it’s the best.
+Only the French can turn eating blue cheese and sipping red wine at a cafe into a religious experience.
+The great news is that you can find fantastic French wine and cheese in our Fresh Food precinct.
 We recommend adding a Camembert to your cheese board.
 Camembert is a soft, creamy, cow's milk cheese.
 It was first made in the late 18th century at Camembert, Normandy, in northern France.
 It is similar to Brie, which is native to the Brie region of France.
+Chat to the team at Deli Fresco to learn more about French cheese.

 Have we made you hungry yet?
 Here's your shopping guide to inspire cheese board perfection, French style!